ahashim/smart-contracts/README.md

 #### Server

-- Server written in Golang to generate API keys for relevant client operations.
+- Server written in Golang.
+  - Handles client/service API key generation via `auth-service`.
+    - Can likely use `redis` or another in-memory k/v store to handle session keys.
+  - Handles data routing from the indexer/message-queue via a `fanout-service`.
+  - Local LRU cache layer for reading high volume squeaks.
 - Deploy with [Fly.io](https://fly.io/).

 #### Search

 - Search cluster will be powered by [Typesense](https://typesense.org)
   - Uses [Raft algorithm](https://raft.github.io/) to maintain durability, so 3 nodes might be enough.
+- API keys generated on a per client basis via `auth-service` to directly have clients hit search servers (with limited permissions).
 - Deploy across regions with [Fly.io](https://fly.io/).

 ##### Avoid centralized cloud providers as much as possible (AWS, GCP, Azure) in order to ensure maximum decentralization.